wighawag/hardhat-deploy/README.md

 These set of fields allow more flexibility to organize the scripts.
 You are not limited to alphabetical order and you can even organise deploy script in sub folders.

 Finally the function can return true if it wishes to never be executed again.
-This can be usfeul to emulate migration scripts that are meant to be executed only once.
+This can be useful to emulate migration scripts that are meant to be executed only once.
 Once such script return true (async), the `id` field is used to track execution and if that field is not present when the script return true, it will fails.

 In other words, if you want a particular deploy script to run only once, it needs to both return true (async) and have an `id` set.